 Terms of reference

-The Industrial Liaison Board (ILB) acts in a non-executive capacity to advise the Department of Computing at Imperial College London on strategic issues and concerns relating to its interface with industry.
+The Industrial Advisory Board (IAB) acts in a non-executive capacity to advise the Department of Computing at Imperial College London on strategic issues and concerns relating to its interface with industry.

 The board convenes once a year and includes several senior industrialists from a range of industry sectors (in line with the Department's student careerdestination profile).
 Members are appointed for an initial three year term.
 Members will be drawn from senior technical management and should have anempathy with the goals of an engineering education.
 The board further includes: